Frosty's HVAC

 What to do: Have us check your ductwork and airflow.
 Sometimes sealing a few duct joints solves the problem completely.
 Other times, it reveals that the system itself is undersized for your home.

-7. Your System Is 10+ Years Old and Needs Frequent Repairs
+7. Should I Replace an AC That's 10+ Years Old and Needs Frequent Repairs?

 If you're calling for repairs more than once a year on a system that's 10–15 years old, you're approaching (or past) the point where replacement makes more financial sense.
 Here's my rule of thumb: if a single repair costs more than 50% of a new system's price, or if you've spent more than $1,000 in repairs over the past two years on a system that's 12+ years old, it's time to have the replacement conversation.